ArctosDB/documentation-wiki/_documentation/specimen-parts.markdown

 Part name contains information once split out into part modifier, and also preservation and storage information.
-Preservation and storage information (eg, “reproductive tract (formalin-fixed, 70% ethanol)”) is not meant to replace container condition information (e.g., “checked-by-on-date” and fluid_preservation_history), but simply to facilitate searching.
+Preservation and storage information (eg, "reproductive tract (formalin-fixed, 70% ethanol)") is not meant to replace container condition information (e.g., "checked-by-on-date" and fluid_preservation_history), but simply to facilitate searching.

-“Traditional” (a concept which varies wildly by discipline and collection) part names are often stored without “modifiers.”
-A “skeleton” in a mammal collection probably consists of cleaned, dried bones stored at room temperature, for example.
+"Traditional" (a concept which varies wildly by discipline and collection) part names are often stored without "modifiers."
+A "skeleton" in a mammal collection probably consists of cleaned, dried bones stored at room temperature, for example.

-The specimen part code table also contains a “is_tissue” flag.
-Parts flagged as “tissues” indicate a Specimen Part is a sample intended for subsampling and distribution, generally for purposes of destructive analysis, or simply a part with readily-available tissue from which DNA may be extracted.
+The specimen part code table also contains a "is_tissue" flag.
+Parts flagged as "tissues" indicate a Specimen Part is a sample intended for subsampling and distribution, generally for purposes of destructive analysis, or simply a part with readily-available tissue from which DNA may be extracted.
 In general, these parts are soft organs, or parts